MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ExchangeCertificate.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Certificate management" entry in the Exchange and Shell Infrastructure Permissions topic.

-!!!
-Exchange Server 2013

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Certificate management" entry in the Exchange and Shell infrastructure permissions topic.

-!!!
-Exchange Server 2016

 By default, this cmdlet returns the following certificate properties in the summary list view:

 - Thumbprint: The unique digest of the certificate data.
 An example thumbprint value is 78E1BE82F683EE6D8CB9B9266FC1185AE0890C41.